Scouting and Guiding in Hong Kong

-Scouting in Hong Kong was begun by The Boys' Brigade in 1909.
+Scouting and Guiding in Hong Kong was begun by The Boys' Brigade in 1909.
 There is also a record of Chums Scouts and the British Boy Scouts in Hong Kong.
 Later, the St. Joseph's College Scouts were formed in 1913 and registered with The Boy Scouts Association of the United Kingdom in 1914 as its 1st Hong Kong Troop.
 The Boy Scouts Association's Hong Kong Branch was formed in 1915 and after 1967 was renamed The Scout Association, Hong Kong Branch.
 In 1977, The Scout Association of Hong Kong was formed.